 - Adjustable pulse widths and large spots

-- No 810 nm diode, which is the workhorse for many clinics
+- No 810 nm diode, which many clinics still treat as the main workhorse wavelength

 Elysion Pro